-- Elected Team Captain by coaches for 2015 16 and 2016 17 seasons - Named Northwest Conference Woman of the Year in 2017 - Committed approximately 30 hours per week to training, meetings, film study, travel, and competitions while maintaining full course load - Developed concentration, strong work ethic, and perseverance to meet personal and team goals - Led tours of facilities to prospective student-athletes and their families - Selected as a representative on the Student-Athlete Advisory Committee
+- Elected Team Captain by coaches for three seasons. - Named Northwest Conference Woman of the Year. - Committed approximately 30 hours per week to training, meetings, film study, travel, and competitions while maintaining full course load. - Developed concentration, strong work ethic, and perseverance to meet personal and team goals. - Led tours of facilities to prospective student-athletes and their families. - Selected as a representative on the Student-Athlete Advisory Committee.